 On April 14, 2011, Simon’s Fund visited twelve lawmakers in Harrisburg to pitch the Sudden Cardiac Arrest Prevention Act.
 Representative Mike Vereb introduced the law in June, 2011.
 On May 30, 2012, Governor Tom Corbett signed it making Pennsylvania the first state in the country to protect students from sudden cardiac arrest.

 Following the passage of Act 59, Simon’s Fund began reaching out to lawmakers and organizations in other states.
-To see how your state is doing, visit our Legislative Map.
+As a result, it has become law in twelve states.
+See how your state is doing, visit our Legislative Map.

 The Sudden Cardiac Arrest Prevention Act has three primary components:

 (1) Parents of student athletes in the public school system must review and sign an information sheet about the warning signs and conditions of sudden cardiac arrest.

 (2) Coaches must take an annual online training course about sudden cardiac arrest.

 (3) Coaches must remove a player from competition that exhibit symptoms of sudden cardiac arrest, and the player may not return until cleared by a licensed medical professional.

 This law is budget neutral and is the best way to raise awareness about the risk and warning signs of sudden cardiac arrest.
 It also promotes discussions around heart screenings, CPR and AEDs.